 The Internal Audit Annual Plan will be based on the results of risk assessment which will prioritise high risk areas including high Fraud and Corruption risks.
 Internal Audit shall also bring to the attention of Risk Management or Chief Executive Officer any suspicion of fraud which they might come across during their audit reviews.

 f) Disclosure of interest

-Chief Executive Officer, All Managers, other personnel of the entity will be required to disclose their business interests on an annual basis.
+Chief Executive Officer, All Managers, and other personnel of the entity will be required to disclose their business interests on an annual basis g) Disclosure of benefit